 - Extra cardboard piece (not shown above) sized or cut smaller than your board size to elevate the height for easy carry and pick-up.
 Cardboard cake circles and cake squares/rectangles can be found in baking supply stores.

-Covering a Cake Board
+How to cover a Cake Board

 What’s great about covered cake boards are they look good and anyone can repurpose them as long as they are not damaged in any way of course.
 Similar to recycling gift bags the board does not deserve the trash bin just because it’s used once.
 If the board is covered correctly and can be easily wiped clean it can be saved for another occasion or be recovered to complement a new cake design.